opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 Starting with OpenSearch version 2.18, AVX-512 is enabled by default.
 As of March 2025, OpenSearch has shown best performance for AVX-512 on AWS r7i instances.

-The next section describes benchmark results that were run with AVX2 and AVX-512 versions of the FAISS library shipped for x64 architecture ([Documentation](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#supported-lucene-methods:~:text=multiple%20of%208.-,x64%20architecture,libopensearchknn_faiss.so%3A%20The%20non%2Doptimized%20Faiss%20library%20without%20SIMD%20instructions.,-When%20using%20the)).
+The next section describes benchmark results that were run with AVX2 and AVX-512 versions of the Faiss library shipped for x64 architecture ([Documentation](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#supported-lucene-methods:~:text=multiple%20of%208.-,x64%20architecture,libopensearchknn_faiss.so%3A%20The%20non%2Doptimized%20Faiss%20library%20without%20SIMD%20instructions.,-When%20using%20the)).
 These benchmarks were run using [OpenSearch Benchmark (OSB) vector search workload](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) using configuration in appendix1.

 ## **Results**

 The results show that the time spent in hot functions of the distance calculation is significantly reduced due to AVX-512, and the OpenSearch cluster shows higher throughput on search and indexing.

-SQfp16 encoding provided by the FAISS library further helps with faster computation and efficient storage by compressing the 32-bit floating point vectors into 16-bit floating point format.
+SQfp16 encoding provided by the Faiss library further helps with faster computation and efficient storage by compressing the 32-bit floating point vectors into 16-bit floating point format.
 The smaller memory footprints allows for more vectors to be stored in the same amount of memory while the operations on the 16-bits floats are typically faster than those on 32-bit floats, leading to quicker similarity searches.

-A higher performance improvement is observed between AVX512 and AVX2 on fp16, due to code optimizations and the use of AVX-512 intrinsics in FAISS, which are not present on AVX2.
+A higher performance improvement is observed between AVX512 and AVX2 on fp16, due to code optimizations and the use of AVX-512 intrinsics in Faiss, which are not present on AVX2.

 A general observation across all benchmarks is that AVX-512 improves performance due to significant reduction in [pathlength](https://en.wikipedia.org/wiki/Instruction_path_length), which is the number of machine instructions needed to execute a workload.